NumEconCopenhagen/numeconcopenhagen.netlify.com-v2/content/guides/python-setup/index.md

 ### Step 1: Install Anaconda

-&nbsp;

-> **Note:** The installation might fail if your computer username contains a space or special characters (æ, ø, å, ê, â, î, ô, û, ä, ö, ë, ï, ü, ÿ etc.).
+<br />> **Note:** The installation might fail if your computer username contains a space or special characters (æ, ø, å, ê, â, î, ô, û, ä, ö, ë, ï, ü, ÿ etc.).
 The easiest solution is to change your username (otherwise you need to install Anaconda on a path *not* containing your user name).

 **Step 1a: Main**